Karen Northshield

 Karen Northshield is an American–Belgian former top athlete and Belgian swimming champion who survived the Brussels’ terrorist attacks of 22 March 2016 at the International Airport of Brussels.
 She wrote a book and gives talks about her experience.
-She had zero chances of survival.

 Biography

 American Karen Northshield moved to Belgium with her family at the age of nine because her father, a US serviceman, was detached to the NATO department SHAPE.
 She grew up around Mons and also obtained Belgian citizenship.

 Northshield is a former swimmer who was Belgian junior champion in the hundred and two hundred metres butterfly.
 At the Brussels University ULB, she obtained a master's degree in multilingual communication and international relations.
 Northshield had been working as a fitness and yoga instructor for about 10 years when the attack happened.

 After years of hospitalisation and ongoing rehabilitation due to the attack, Northshield shares her experience through motivational talks.

 Terrorist attack

 On the morning of 22 March 2016, two IS terrorists blew themselves up with their homemade bombs at the Brussels airport, killing dozens and injuring hundreds.
 30-year-old Karen Northshield was meant to fly to the United States that day to visit her relatives.
 She was standing in line to check in to Delta Air Lines counter when the first bomb exploded near her, throwing her into the air and landing on the ground dozens of meters away.
-Her left leg and hip were severly injured.
-She had severe internal bleeding that caused her to lose 30 litres of blood and her heart stopped beating three times among other severe injuries.
+Her left leg and hip were severely injured.
+She had severe internal bleeding and her heart stopped beating three times among other severe injuries.